adaptlearning/documentation/02_authoring_tool/08_test_cases/test suites/Login.md

 ### Test steps

 1. Log in.
 Click the user's email address in the banner area.
 2. Empty the email field.
-Click <Save>.
+Click Save.
 3. Enter an invalid email.
-Click <Save>.
+Click Save.
 4. Enter an email that's used by a different user.
-Click <Save>.
+Click Save.
 5. Enter a valid email that is not in use by a different user.
-Click <Save>.
+Click Save.
 6. Log back in with new email address.

 ### Expected result